 - Direct students and staff to stay home if they have COVID-19 symptoms.
 COVID-19 symptoms are as follows: - Primary symptoms of concern: cough, fever (temperature of 100.4°F or higher) or chills, shortness of breath, difficulty breathing, or new loss of taste or smell. - Note that muscle pain, headache, sore throat, diarrhea, nausea, vomiting, new nasal congestion, and runny nose are also symptoms often associated with COVID-19.
 More information about COVID-19 symptoms is available from CDC. - In addition to COVID-19 symptoms, students must be excluded from school for signs of other infectious diseases, per existing school policy and protocols.
-See pages 9-11 of OHA/ODE Communicable Disease Guidance for Schools. - Emergency signs that require immediate medical attention: - Trouble breathing - Persistent pain or pressure in the chest - New confusion or inability to awaken - Bluish lips or face (lighter skin); greyish lips or face (darker skin) - Other severe symptoms - Diligently screen all students and staff for symptoms on entry to bus/school/outside learning space every day.
+See pages 9-11 of OHA/ODE Communicable Disease Guidance for Schools. - Emergency signs that require immediate medical attention: - Trouble breathing - Persistent pain or pressure in the chest - New confusion or inability to awaken - Bluish lips or face (lighter skin); greyish lips or face (darker skin) - Other severe symptoms

+- Screen all elementary grade students for symptoms on-site every day.
 This can be done visually as well as asking students and staff about any new symptoms or close contact with someone with COVID-19.
 For students, confirmation from a parent/caregiver or guardian can also be appropriate.
-Staff members can self-screen and attest to their own health, but regular reminders of the importance of daily screening must be provided to staff. - Anyone displaying or reporting the primary symptoms of concern must be isolated (see section 1i of the Ready Schools, Safe Learners guidance) and sent home as soon as possible.
-See table "Planning for COVID-19 Scenarios in Schools." - Additional guidance for nurses and health staff. - ▼ Follow LPHA advice on restricting from school any student or staff known to have been exposed (e.g., by a household member) to COVID-19.
+Secondary students must also be screened every day.
+This can be done off-site, prior to coming to school. - Staff members can self-screen and attest to their own health, but regular reminders of the importance of daily screening must be provided to staff.4 - Anyone displaying or reporting the primary symptoms of concern must be isolated (see section 1i) and sent home as soon as possible.
+See table "Planning for COVID-19 Scenarios in Schools." - o Additional guidance for nurses and health staff. - Follow LPHA advice on restricting from school any student or staff known to have been exposed (e.g., by a household member) to COVID-19.
 See "Planning for COVID-19 Scenarios in Schools" and the COVID-19 Exclusion Summary Guide. - Staff or students with a chronic or baseline cough that has worsened or is not well-controlled with medication must be excluded from school.
 Do not exclude staff or students who have other symptoms that are chronic or baseline symptoms (e.g., asthma, allergies, etc.) from school.
 See the COVID-19 Exclusion Summary Guide. - Hand hygiene on entry to school every day: wash with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol.